 The Year 2000 presents the risk that information systems will be unable to recognize and process date-sensitive information properly beginning and after January 1, 2000.
 To minimize or eliminate the effect of the Year 2000 risk on our business systems and applications, we are continually identifying, evaluating, implementing and testing changes to our computer systems, applications and software necessary to achieve Year 2000 compliance.
-As part of our Year 2000 initiative, we selected a team of managers (the "Project Managers") to identify, evaluate and implement a plan to bring all of our critical business systems and applications into Year 2000 compliance prior to December 31, 1999.
+We implemented a Year 2000 initiative in March 1996 that has now been adopted by all of our business units.
+As part of such initiative, we selected a team of managers to identify, evaluate and implement a plan to bring all of our critical business systems and applications into Year 2000 compliance prior to December 31, 1999.
 The Year 2000 initiative consists of four phases: (i) identification of all critical business systems subject to Year 2000 risk (the "Identification Phase"); (ii) assessment of such business systems and applications to determine the method of correcting any Year 2000 problems (the "Assessment Phase"); (iii) implementing the corrective measures (the "Implementation Phase"); and (iv) testing and maintaining system compliance (the "Testing Phase").
-As of November 30, 1999 we have substantially completed each of the above stated Phases and have identified and assessed five areas of risk: (i) internally developed business applications, of which 99% of the mission critical business applications have been corrected/replaced; (ii) third party vendor software, such as business applications, operating systems and special function software, of which 99% of the mission critical vendor software has been upgraded/replaced; (iii) computer hardware components, of which 98% of the mission critical hardware components have been upgraded/replaced; (iv) electronic data transfer systems between our customers, third party providers and us, of which 99% of the mission critical electronic interfaces have been corrected/replaced; and (v) embedded systems, such as phone switches, check writers and alarm systems, of which 99% of the mission critical embedded systems have been upgraded/replaced and nearly 100% of the mission critical telecommunications systems have been upgraded/replaced.
-In addition, as part of our assessment process we have developed contingency plans as considered necessary.
+We have substantially completed each of the above stated Phases and have identified and assessed five areas of risk: (i) internally developed business applications; (ii) third party vendor software, such as business applications, operating systems and special function software; (iii) computer hardware components; (iv) electronic data transfer systems between our customers, third party service providers and us; and (v) embedded systems, such as phone switches, check writers and alarm systems.
+Although no assurances can be made, we believe that substantially all of our systems, applications and related software that are subject to Year 2000 compliance risk have been identified and that we have either implemented or initiated the implementation of a plan to correct such systems that are not Year 2000 compliant.
+In addition, as part of our assessment process we are developing contingency plans as considered necessary.
+Substantially all of our mission critical systems have been remediated during 1998.
+However, we cannot directly control the timing of certain Year 2000 compliant vendor products and in certain situations, exceptions to the December 1998 date have been authorized.
+We have made significant progress toward contingency planning.
+We are confident that the contingency planning phases will be completed prior to December 31, 1999.